zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 desire to be there again; in the desire to have, in the physical existence; in the physical existence, in the colorless existence; in the colorless existence, in the colorless existence, There is again and again; in repeated interest, in rebirth, in rebirth, and in individual birth.
-Don’t be thirsty, don’t arouse craving, don’t produce craving, You don’t want to thirst, you don’t give birth to thirst, please give up, please drive away, please make the end, please make it go to non-existence.”
-For you, don’t make craving for all kinds of things.
+Don't be thirsty, don't arouse craving, don't produce craving, You don't want to thirst, you don't give birth to thirst, please give up, please drive away, please make the end, please make it go to non-existence."
+For you, don't make craving for all kinds of things.

 Because of that, the Lord said: